Weezer: Comeback, the "Green Album" and Maladroit (2000–2002)

 Weezer took an experimental approach to the recording process of its fourth album by allowing fans to download in-progress mixes of new songs from its official website in return for feedback.
 After the release of the album, the band said that this process was something of a failure, as the fans did not supply the group with coherent, constructive advice.
 Cuomo eventually delegated song selection for the album to the band's original A&R rep, Todd Sullivan, saying that Weezer fans chose the "wackiest songs".
 Only the song "Slob" was included on the album due to general fan advice.

-The recording was also done without input from Weezer's record label, Interscope.
-Cuomo had what he then described as a "massive falling out" with the label.
-In early 2002, well before the official release of the album, the label sent out a letter to radio stations requesting the song be pulled until an official, sanctioned single was released.
-Interscope also briefly shut down Weezer's audio/video download webpage, removing all the MP3 demos.
-In April 2002, former bassist Matt Sharp sued the band, alleging, among several accusations, that he was owed money for cowriting several Weezer songs.
-The suit was later settled out of court.
+The band's fourth album, Maladroit, was released on May 14, 2002, only one year after its predecessor.
+Due to issues Cuomo had with record label Geffen/Interscope, Weezer self-funded the recordings for Maladroit.
+The label wasn't made aware of the recordings until they made it to radio.
+Cuomo was so excited for people to hear the music that he sent 8 out of the 13 songs on Maladroit to radio stations and various outlets.
+This situation resulted in a gag order being issued by Geffen Records.
+They requested Weezer to return the tapes from the Maladroit sessions and apologize to every radio station that played the song.
+The band members refused since they had funded all the sessions themselves.